dpakGit/DevOps_Traning/Terraform/Provider_Configuration/README.md

-# Provide Authentication and Configuration
+# Provider Authentication and Configuration

  Note : Here the provider is AWS Cloud service
 ## Login to the AWS console